skurfer/RenderMarkdown/README.markdown

 Edit `render.ini` to your liking.

 Not everyone will love the included stylesheets, but they should give you an idea which elements to define styles for.
-Modify them to your liking.

 ## Cautions ##